Synovial sarcoma

 Nodal stage (pN) for synovial sarcoma

 Synovial sarcoma is given a nodal stage of 0 or 1 based on the presence or absence of tumour cells in one or more lymph nodes.
 If no tumour cells are seen in any lymph nodes, the nodal stage is N0.
 If no lymph nodes are sent for pathological examination, the nodal stage cannot be determined, and the nodal stage is listed as NX.
-If tumour cells are found in any lymph nodes, then the nodal stage is listed as N1.
+If tumour cells are found in any lymph nodes, the nodal stage is N1.

 A+ A A-